nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/05_Modelling_System_Integration/07_Activity_Diagrams/README.md

 # Activity Diagrams

-We explained the basic elements of activity diagrams in Activity Diagrams.
+We explained the basic elements of activity diagrams in <b>Activity Diagrams</b>.
 Therefore, here we will only go into the special interpretations and supplemental uses of activity diagrams for system integration.

 From the activity diagram in Figure 5.5, we can already extract some initial information for the integration of IT systems for the process no boarding.
 For example, we can learn which business objects are exchanged, etc.